BillHertzing/.github/.github/ISSUE_TEMPLATE/Bug_report_template.md

+---
+name: Bug Reporting issue
+about: Use this template for reporting a bug.
+title: "[DATE]: [Bug Name]"
+labels: Bug issue, needs triage
+assignees: BillHertzing
+---

 **Do you want to request a *feature* or report a *bug*?**
 <!-- Please ask questions on StackOverflow or the BillHertzing Gitter (https://gitter.im/BillHertzing/BillHertzing).
 Questions will be closed. -->